richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

-The IRTF focuses on longer-term research issues related to the Internet as a parallel organization to the IETF, which focuses on the shorter-term issues of engineering and standards making.
+The IRTF focuses on longer-term research issues related to the Internet as a parallel organization to the IETF, which focuses on the shorter-term issues of engineering, operations, and specification of standards.

 The IRTF consists of a number of Research Groups (RGs) chartered to research various aspects related to the broader Internet.